egonw/the-fair-cookbook/content/recipes/findability/wikiDataAccess.md

 ## Main Content

 ### Creating an account
-The first step to gaining access to WikiData is to register an account at (https://www.wikidata.org/wiki/Wikidata:Main_Page)
+The first step to gaining access to Wikidata is to register an account at (https://www.Wikidata.org/wiki/Wikidata:Main_Page)

 ### Initial Restrictions